syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 The Excel export feature in Grid provides an option to include themes for the exported Excel document.
 This feature is particularly useful when you want to maintain a consistent and visually appealing style for the exported data in Excel.

-To apply a theme to the exported Excel document, you can define the `theme` property within the `ExcelExportProperties`.
+To apply a theme to the exported Excel document, you can define the `theme` property within the `excelExportProperties`.
 This property allows you to specify the `theme` to be used in the exported Excel file, including styles for the caption, header, and record content.

 `caption`: This property defines the theme style for the caption content in the exported Excel document.
 The caption is the title or description that appears at the top of the exported Excel sheet.